rw-dalai/javascript-introduction/10_JavaScript-Language.md

 - **String Context**: Converts a `value` to a `string`.

-The addition operator `+` implies a String Context, hence the number is coerced to a string.
+The addition operator `+` implies a String Context, hence the value is coerced to a string.

 ```javascript
 const string1 = 42+"";              // "42"